rulewis/journey-optimizer.en/help/using/user-interface.md

 ![](assets/do-not-localize/badge.png)

->[!NOTE]
->
->This documentation is frequently updated to reflect recent changes in the product.
+This documentation is frequently updated to reflect recent changes in the product.
 However, some screenshots can slightly differ from your user interface.

 ## Workspace {#cjm-workspace}